 Roam the Navarrese badlands with their astonishing rocky outcrops, rare birdlife … and screaming military aircraft.

 Navarre’s film-star semi-desert, the Bardenas Reales, was first designated a natural park in 1999 and as a biosphere reserve a year later.
 The wonders of the landscape are self-evident once you are inside the park, but other peculiarities are not so obvious.
 First of all, the area is owned by 20 nearby communities, as well as by the nearby Monasterio de la Oliva, and the distant valleys of Roncal and Salazar in the Pyrenees.
 Rights of perpetual pasturage were granted by the king in centuries long gone, giving the territory its Real (Royal) title.
 Every year from 18 September, shepherds bring their flocks of sheep down the cañadas reales (drovers’ routes) from those valleys to avoid the Pyrenean winter, and stay until April or May.
 Some small waterholes have been created to supply the flocks, while the shepherds live in the nearby towns.

-That aside, Bardenas Reales’s incredible scenery attracts more than 50,000 visitors annually to marvel at how nature has sculpted the landscape over a period of millions of years.
+Curiously, Bardenas Reales’s incredible scenery attracts a mere 50,000 visitors annually to marvel at how nature has sculpted the landscape over a period of millions of years.
 And yet many locals will exclaim that this is still a little-known natural wonder, under the radar even of many Spaniards.
 Indeed, the French account for over half the visitors.